cirrusidentity/simplesamlphp-module-ratelimit/README.md

 Configuration should be done in `authsources.php`.
 The `RateLimitUserPass` authsource wraps other auth sources to enforce the rate limits.
 Each of your existing `authsource` definitions should get moved inside the `'delegate'` key.

+`limiters` are run in the order defined, and not in numerical order of the keys.

 ### Sample Configuration

 #### Standalone delegate/SSP 2 style configuration